-See page 11 of "The arrangements for the management and disposal of waste from new nuclear power stations: a summary of evidence", which is being published alongside the NPS consultation.
+177 See page 11 of "The arrangements for the management and disposal of waste from new nuclear power stations: a summary of evidence", which is being published alongside the NPS consultation.

-- 6.4.13 The appraisal of Spent Fuel using the AoS framework is shown on the appraisal matrices in Annex K: Section 3 and is summarised on Table 6.2.
-This appraisal covers the construction, operation and decommissioning of spent fuel management facilities, in particular interim storage facilities at a power station site and for transport of the waste offsite for disposal at a GDF. - 6.4.14 Some potential significant negative effects associated with the management of spent fuel have been identified.
-However, these are considered to be of minor strategic significance and similar in nature to the effects produced by other aspects of new power station development.
-Moreover, although the impacts of waste management are generic, the significance of the effect produced, for example on landscape, will depend on local conditions at each site being developed.
-This uncertainty is reflected in the appraisal matrix (Table 6.2).
-The minor negative effects include: - Effects on air quality during construction and decommissioning due to emissions from construction plant and vehicle movements; - Effects on biodiversity and ecosystems during construction directly from land take and indirectly from disturbance, air and water quality changes; - Effects on climate change during construction and decommissioning due to emissions of greenhouse gases from construction plant and vehicle movements; - Effects on cultural heritage and landscape due to land take and above ground construction; - Effects on soils, geology and land use due to alteration of soil structure and loss of agricultural or Greenfield land, although these latter effects are site-specific; - Minor negative effects on water quality during operation and decommissioning due to risk of flooding of the interim storage facilities, leading to possible deterioration in the condition of the stored canisters. - 6.4.15 One minor negative effect, which is considered to be of potentially greater significance, is the effect on flood risk.
+- effects on cultural heritage and landscape due to land take and above ground construction; - effects on soils, geology and land use due to alteration of soil structure and loss of agricultural or Greenfield land, although these latter effects are site-specific; and - effects on water quality during operation and decommissioning due to risk of flooding of the interim storage facilities, leading to possible deterioration in the conditioned of the stored canisters. - 6.4.15 One negative effect, which is considered to be of potentially greater significance, is the effect on flood risk.
 The effect on flood risk occurs during the operation of spent fuel interim storage facilities, due to the long period over which these facilities might need to be in operation.
-Because the effect on flood risk arises after the end of operation of the power station, this effect has been allocated to the decommissioning phase, although it will last for longer than the period of decommissioning of the power station.
+Because the effect on flood risk arises after the end of operation of the power station, this effect has been allocated to the decommissioning phase, although it may last for longer than the period of decommissioning of the power station.